hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 After a failed IXFR a IXoT client SHOULD request the AXFR on the already open TLS connection.

+# Multi-primary Configurations

+Also known as multi-master configurations this model can provide flexibility and redundancy particularly for IXFR.
+A secondary will receive one or more NOTIFY messages and can send an SOA to all of the configured primaries.
+It can then choose to send an XFR request to the primary with the highest SOA (or other criteria, e.g., RTT).

+When using persistent connections the secondary may have a TLS connection already open to one or more primaries.
+Should a secondary preferentially request an XFR from a primary to which it already has an open TLS connection or the one with the highest SOA (assuming it doesn't have a connection open to it already)?

+Two extremes can be envisaged here.
+In the first case the secondary continues to use one persistent connection to a single primary until it has reason not to.
+Reasons not to might include the primary repeatedly closing the connection, long RTTs on transfers or the SOA of the primary being an unacceptable lag behind the SOA of an alternative primary.

+At the other extreme a primary could keep multiple persistent connections open to all available primaries and only request XFRs from the primary with the highest serial number.
+Since normally the number of secondaries and primaries in direct contact in a transfer group is reasonably low this might be feasible if latency is the most significant concern.

 # Zone Transfer with DoT - Authentication

 ## TSIG